chisui/dakka/thesis/main.md

 Since any running actor system has to be finite we can use the fact that we can represent finite paths inside an actor system for our actor references.
 We can parametrize our actor references by the path of the actor that it refers to.

-#### Implemenation specific references
+#### Implementation specific references

 Different implementations of `ActorContext` might want to use different datatypes to refer to actors.
-In our simple implemenation we are using `Word` but we can't assume that every implementation wants to use it.
+In our simple implementation we are using `Word` but we can't assume that every implementation wants to use it.

 The most obvious way to achieve this is to associate a given `ActorContext` implementation with a specific reference type.
 This can be done using an additional type variable on the class, a type family or a data family.
 Here the data family seems the best choice since it's injective.
 The injectivity allows us to not only know the reference type from from an `ActorContext` implementation but also the other way round.